webix-hub/docs/data/additional_migration_changes.md

 Library sets by default for this view: **top:0, left:0, autofit:true**

-Scrollview
+ScrollView
 ------------

-Use the "body" property instead of the "content" one to define the inner view of Scrollview
+Use the "body" property instead of the "content" one to define the inner view of ScrollView

 **Old usage**